signalfx/signalfx-agent/README.md

 Monitors collect metrics from the host system and services.
 They are configured under the `monitors` list in the agent config.
-For application-specific monitors, you can define discovery rules in your monitor configuration.
+For application specific monitors, you can define discovery rules in your monitor configuration.
 A separate monitor instance is created for each discovered instance of applications that match a discovery rule.
 See [Auto Discovery](./docs/auto-discovery.md) for more information.